wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.III.5

 <p class=fip id=p5>
-5.&emsp;There is a kind of experience so different from anything the ego can offer that you will never want to cover or hide it again.
+5. There is a kind of experience so different from anything the ego can offer that you will never want to cover or hide it again.
 <sup>2</sup>It is necessary to repeat that your belief in darkness and hiding is why the light cannot enter.
 <sup>3</sup>The Bible gives many references to the immeasurable gifts which are for you, but for which you must ask.
 <sup>4</sup>This is not a condition as the ego sets conditions.